Jan-van-Waaij/Charon.jl/docs/src/guide.md

 nsample, τCsample, τAsample, ϵsample, accepted, logjointprob = chains[1]
 ```
 * `nsample` is the MCMC chain for the number of individuals.
 * `τCsample` is (in this example) a 100'000x10 matrix.
 The k-th  column is the τC sample of the posterior conditioned on k individuals.
+Keep in mind that Julia has 1-based indexing.
 * `τAsample` similar to `τCsample`, but now for τA.
 * `ϵsample` similar to `τCsample`, but now for ϵ.
 * `accepted` is a 100'000x11 matrices of true/false values.
 The first column indicates whether a proposal for n is accepted.
 The k+1-th column indicates whether a proposal for (τC, τA,ϵ) of the posterior conditioned on k individuals was accepted.